 Related sample: View

 In the code above Webix layout with 3 rows and columns in the second row is created.
-It is rendered to a div block with "app1_here" class.
+It is rendered to a div block with the "app1_here" class.
 As a rule, views should be manually rendered with a dedicated function.

 FilmRecord = Backbone.Model.extend({});